 Continuous glucose monitors (CGMs) help people with type I, type II, or any type of diabetes track their glucose levels throughout the day.
-It’s essential to do so, but how do continuous glucose monitors work anyways?
+It's essential to do so, but how do CGMs work?

 A CGM is a wearable device that receives signals from a transmitter.
 This transmitter gets the data from a separate sensor attached to the patient's skin.
 Unlike finger prick devices, CGMs show blood sugar levels at regular intervals.